SolaceSamples/solace-samples-nodejs/docs/_tutorials/persistence-with-queues.md

 var solace = require('solclientjs').debug; // logging is supported here
 ```

 Then initialize the `SolclientFactory`, which is the first entry point to the API.
-Use the latest `version10` default settings profile to unlock all Solace Node.js API features.
+Add the following to initialize with the latest `version10` behavior profile to run with the default property values that Solace recommends at the time of the version 10 release.

 ```javascript
 var factoryProps = new solace.SolclientFactoryProperties();